 tractorgirl.com.au collaborated with Hubert Dwight to supply this post.
 Please rest assured that I only ever share things that I think will benefit my readership.

 I confess: if someone were to tell me I should put together a mood board for my business a couple of years ago, I would have rolled my eyes and ever-so-politely ignored them.
 Pfffft.
 I already KNEW what I liked; I had a strong sense of design, I had some colours and fonts sorted for my brand and I figured I was good to go.
 Well of course, how totally arrogant of me.

 A mood board does a whole bunch more than help you choose your colours and fonts – it sets the complete tone of your brand, and will guide you for every piece of content you put out in the world.
 Think carefully about your current collection of images for social media and web – does everything all look like it comes from one place?
 Does it all carry your brand ‘voice’?
-Just using whatever takes your fancy on the day and then stamping your logo over the top of everything does NOT make it all hang together, and even when you use the same fonts and colours throughout, you can still have a massive amount of variation and create entirely different ‘moods’.
+Just using whatever takes your fancy on the day and then stamping your logo over the top of everything certainly doesn’t make it all hang together, and even when you use the same fonts and colours throughout, you can still have an awful lot of variation.

 If you’re in a creative business, if you’re running things on your own, YOU are a brand, and you need to project something cohesive.

 To help you figure out just what that ‘thing’ is, mood boards are ace.